-In 2015, the standard VAT rate was 24% and is was applied on the tax base.
-A reduced 9% VAT rate was applied on medicines, medical prostheses, orthopaedic products, books, newspapers, magazines, and accommodation in hotels or similar, access to cultural and historical events and institutions.
+For policy years 2013-2015, the standard VAT rate is 24% and is applied on the tax base.
+A reduced 9% VAT rate is applied on medicines, medical prostheses, orthopaedic products, books, newspapers, magazines, and accommodation in hotels or similar, access to cultural and historical events and institutions.
 A 5% VAT rate was supplementary introduced for the supply of houses as part of the government's social policy.
-In 2016, the standard VAT rate has decreased to 20% and further to 19% in 2017, and the specific product categories for which a reduced rate applies have changed as follows.
+From 2016, the standard VAT rate has decreased to 20% and the specific product categories for which a reduced rate applies have changed as follows.
 For cultural services and supply of books, newspapers, magazines, etc. the 5% rate is applied instead of the 9% rate which has been levied before.
 The application of the 9% rate is extended to the following product categories: food and non-alcoholic beverages; water supply; restaurant and catering service (except for alcoholic beverages).